Vladlgv/Red-Team-Hugo-Netlify/content/posts/Collaboration.md

 To keep track of the feedback that the shareholders gave us, I came up with a system that I used in other projects.
 This method was the use of minutes, notes taken during a meeting on all the agenda topics and the questions/requests remarks of the shareholders upon which all agree at the end of the meeting.

 Throughout the project I have made sure that we reviewed the minutes at the end of all meetings and that the feedback/requests are clear for both sides.
 The minutes can be found [here](https://teams.microsoft.com/_#/school/files/FHICT%20research%20and%20development%20project?threadId=19%3A5d69e2a976384993af588f7e4a8c8ca3%40thread.skype&ctx=channel&context=Minutes&rootfolder=%252Fsites%252FCyberSecurityMinor20192020-FHICTresearchanddevelopmentproject%252FGedeelde%2520documenten%252FFHICT%2520research%2520and%2520development%2520project%252FMinutes)

+## Pitch

+To communicate the status of the website I created a pitch for my feedback and feed-forward session.

+{{<youtube 0h9lGr65QZo>}}